glebzlat/Polygen/docs/docs/language-reference.md

 - [Cut](#cut)

-    Cut is the special operator that instructs the parser to wipe the backtracking information.
+    Cut is a special operator that instructs the parser to wipe the backtracking information.

 - [MetaName](#metavariable)

     MetaName can be seen as a variable name.
-It allows to reference the value of the parsed token in semantic action.
+It allows referencing the value of the parsed token in a semantic action.

 - [Lookahead](#lookahead)

-    Lookahead is the special type of operators, whose name is self-explanatory: it looks ahead and matches the token without consuming it.
+    Lookahead is a special type of operator, which name is self-explanatory: it looks ahead and matches the token without consuming it.

 - [Primary](#primary)

-    This is the actual value of the token.
+    This is the pattern that matches input string.

 - [Quantifier](#quantifier)

-    Quantifiers are another type of operators that allow to specify how many times the token must or may be repeated.
+    Quantifiers are another type of operator that allows specifying how many times the token must or may be repeated.

 ## Primary